 It’s also a good idea to check the Google Search Console regularly to see if there are any new issues.
 They will also let you know if they find any security or mobile usability issues, among others.

-Although Bing doesn’t drive nearly as much traffic as Google, it is useful to also submit your site to Bing Webmaster Tools.
+Although Bing and Yahoo don’t drive nearly as much traffic as Google, it is useful to also submit your site to Bing and Yahoo Webmaster Tools.

 9. Use analytics tools to find out what’s working

 You need to be aware of how people are finding and using your site.